MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/reports-aip.md

 > **Are you looking for [Microsoft Information Protection](/microsoft-365/compliance/information-protection)?** The Azure Information Protection unified labeling client is [currently in maintenance mode](https://techcommunity.microsoft.com/t5/security-compliance-and-identity/announcing-aip-unified-labeling-client-maintenance-mode-and/ba-p/3043613).
 We recommend enabling Microsoft Information Protection's built-in labeling for your Office 365 applications.
 [Learn more](/microsoft-365/compliance/sensitivity-labels#sensitivity-labels-and-azure-information-protection).
 >

-This article describes how to use the [auditing solution from Microsoft Purview](/microsoft-365/compliance/auditing-solutions-overview), [M365 unified audit log](/microsoft-365/compliance/search-the-audit-log-in-security-and-compliance) and [Activity explorer](https://compliance.microsoft.com/dataclassification?viewid=activitiesexplorer) for central reporting, which can help you track the adoption of your labels that classify and protect your organization's data.
+This article describes how to use the [auditing solution from Microsoft Purview](/microsoft-365/compliance/auditing-solutions-overview) to view audit events generated from the Azure Information Protection Unified Labeling client.
+Audit events emitted to the [M365 unified audit log](/microsoft-365/compliance/search-the-audit-log-in-security-and-compliance) for central reporting are viewable in the [Activity explorer](https://compliance.microsoft.com/dataclassification?viewid=activitiesexplorer), which can help you track the adoption of your labels that classify and protect your organization's data.

 Audit enables you to do perform the following steps:

-- Monitor labeled and protected documents and emails across your organization

-- Identify documents that contain sensitive information within your organization

-- Monitor user access to labeled documents and emails, and track document classification changes.

-- Identify documents that contain sensitive information that might be putting your organization at risk if they are not protected, and mitigate your risk by following recommendations.

-- Identify when protected documents are accessed by internal or external users from Windows computers, and whether access was granted or denied.

-The data that you see is aggregated from your Azure Information Protection clients and scanners, from Microsoft Defender for Cloud Apps, and from [protection usage logs](log-analyze-usage.md).
-Audit events generated from the AIP unified labeling client are included in the [M365 unified audit log](/microsoft-365/compliance/search-the-audit-log-in-security-and-compliance) and Office 365 activity log for your organization.
-[Activity explorer](https://compliance.microsoft.com/dataclassification?viewid=activitiesexplorer) enables you to view, query and detect audit events with a graphical interface in the [compliance portal](https://compliance.microsoft.com).
+- Aggregate data from your Azure Information Protection clients and scanners, from Microsoft Defender for Cloud Apps, and from [protection usage logs](log-analyze-usage.md) into audit events.
+- View audit events in the [M365 unified audit log](/microsoft-365/compliance/search-the-audit-log-in-security-and-compliance) and Office 365 activity log for your organization.
+- Query, view and detect audit events in [Activity explorer](https://compliance.microsoft.com/dataclassification?viewid=activitiesexplorer) with a graphical interface in the compliance portal.

 ### Audit events from the M365 unified audit log
 The AIP Unified Labeling client includes the Add-in for Office, the Scanner, the Viewer for Windows, the client PowerShell, and the Classify-and-Protect shell extension for Windows.
 All these components generate audit events that show up in the Office 365 activity logs and can be queried using the [Office 365 Management Activity API](/office/office-365-management-api/office-365-management-activity-api-reference).

+Audit events enable an administrator to:
+- Monitor labeled and protected documents and emails across your organization.
+- Monitor user access to labeled documents and emails, and track document classification changes.
+- Identify when protected documents are accessed by internal or external users from Windows computers, and whether access was granted or denied.

+#### Protected documents access granted or denied events
+File access and denied eventsare currently not accessible in the M365 audit log.
+These events will be added from the Rights Management Service at a later date.

+## M365 unified audit log event schema

 The five events (also called “AuditLogRecordType”) specific to AIP listed below, and more details about each can be found within the [API reference](/office/office-365-management-api/office-365-management-activity-api-schema#auditlogrecordtype).